Maersk: Pollution from fuels

 In 2009, it was estimated that the Maersk fleet's use of bunker fuel released sulphur dioxide and nitrogen oxides, into the atmosphere corresponding to the emissions from 9 billion cars, with resultant serious health, environmental, and climate change impacts related.

-One of the health problems with nitrogen oxides, in particular, is, that an ethnically diverse cohort of 161,808 postmenopausal women, participated in a study published in 2023, found nitrogen oxides to be a major contributor to the bone deterioration in postmenopausal women, where one in two women over 50 years experiencing a bone fracture, and the lumbar spine is one of the most susceptible sites of damage from it, and is found twice as destructive as normal ageing, with effects believed to happen through bone cell death by oxidative stress and other mechanisms.
+Health problems linked to nitrogen oxides are linked back to a study in 2023 that found nitrogen oxides to be a major contributor to the bone deterioration in postmenopausal women.
+The study included a cohort of 161,808 postmenopausal women, with approximately one in two of involved women experiencing a bone fracture or damage to the lumbar spine as a result of exposure to the emissions.

-For example, lumbar spine bone mineral density (BMD) decreased 0.026 g/cm^{2}/year per a 10% increase in 3-year mean NO_{2} concentration, or the amount to 1.22 per cent annual reductions, nearly double the annual effects of age on any of the anatomical sites evaluated.
+For example, lumbar spine bone mineral density (BMD) decreased 0.026 g/cm^{2}/year per a 10% increase in 3-year mean NO_{2} concentration, or the amount to 1.22% annual reductions, nearly double the annual effects of age on any of the anatomical sites evaluated.

-The health problem with bunker fuel (heavy fuel oil), a type of oil used in 80 per cent of the world's merchant ships in 2008, with a total consumption of 290 million tons per year is, that it has a very high sulfur content followed by sulfur dioxide, which smokes directly from the chimney, after which it spreads and can make people sick or even be lethal," says Jørgen Brandt, who is a senior researcher at the Department of Atmospheric Environment at Aarhus University.
-Mærsk is aware of the extent of the problem.
 Ivan Seistrup, group vice-president in A.P.
 Møller Mærsk, stated in 2009: "Among other things, we have entered into close cooperation with Boeing on the development of biofuel for the shipping industry, which will constitute a technological quantum leap.
 One solution could be to sail on clean biofuel in coastal areas, and then use bunker fuel in the open sea, where it does no harm."

 The two most common types of biofuel are bioethanol and biodiesel.
 However, scientists and research of Norwegian Vestlandsforskning have found that biodiesel can increase the risk of cancer, caused by two molecules called polycyclic aromatic hydrocarbon (PAH), which is formed from fossil diesel, and fatty acid methyl esters (FAME), formed from biodiesel, and also show an ecotoxicological profile of both urban and rural air pollution.